Best Early Career Scholar Paper on Environmental Sustainability and Entrepreneurship

 The Best Early Career Scholar Paper in Entrepreneurship and Natural Environment, sponsored by the Ewing Marion Kauffman Foundation, will support ONE early-career scholars in contributing to this research field.
 Specifically, it will(1) recognize promising early-career researcher in this area, and (2) encourage young scholars to forge a research agenda at the intersection of entrepreneurship and environmental sustainability.

-Submission requirements and selection process
+Submission requirements and criteria

 - Full citation and author’s contact information